byteball/getmein/README.md

 ```

 ## Learn
 See the source code of [src/App.js](src/App.js) to learn how to use Counterstake SDK in your browser apps.
+Switch to [demo branch](https://github.com/byteball/getmein/tree/demo) as it is simpler and better demonstrates the use of the SDK.